 Officials have rejected the applications from all seven Jehovah's Witness communities in various cities which were lodged in September 2018, as well as a branch in Uzbekistan of their US-based organisation, despite numerous court hearings.
 "For over 25 years, we have sought registration of our communities in various cities, but all applications have been denied," Jehovah's Witnesses complained.
 The authorities allow Jehovah's Witnesses only one legal local community in the entire country (see below).

 Catholics have launched a petition to be allowed to register a parish in Angren.
 Parishioners from the city have to make a long journey each Sunday to attend Mass in the capital Tashkent (see below).

-At at least two closed meetings in late 2019, state security, religious affairs and local administration officials have summoned leaders of some local religious communities and demanded that they provide the authorities with full information not only about their communities but about "religious sects".
+At at least two closed meetings in late 2019, state security, religious affairs and local administration officials summoned leaders of some local religious communities and demanded that they provide the authorities with full information not only about their communities but about "religious sects".
 Some speakers demanded that Jehovah's Witnesses be banned.
-Religious communities were pressured to sign a petition against unspecified dangerous religious communities "which destabilise the situation".
-The Religious Affairs Committee published the petition on its website on 25 September (see below).
+Religious communities were also pressured to sign a "petition" against unspecified dangerous religious communities "which destabilise the situation".
+The Religious Affairs Committee published the "petition" on its website on 25 September (see below).

 No public announcements have been made since May about any progress in adopting the revised Religion Law and the text does not appear to have been made available to the public.